BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 > Only want to execute a few commands on the console and not interested in creating a mod?
 > You can stop here if you are following another guide or jump to
 > [6.Osiris](https://wiki.bg3.community/Tutorials/ScriptExtender/GettingStarted#h-6-osiris) for a few examples
-{.is-warning}
+{.is-info}

 ## **3\.
 Creating your workspace**

 >  For the next steps, please close your game.
-{.is-info}
+{.is-warning}

->This guide uses the example workspace found here: https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing
+>This guide uses this [example workspace](https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing) you can download from google drive.
 >Using it will make it easier to follow the tutorial.
-{.is-warning}
+{.is-success}